-Universal Basic Income (UBI) is a type of program in which all people receive a regular sum of money unconditionally, regardless of employment or current wages.
-Proposed UBI programs vary across the world, allowing different UBI programs to align with both progressive and conservative goals.
-Several UBI pilot studies have been tried throughout the world, and the interpretations of results vary widely.
-UBI proponents must consider many questions about logistics, economics, and human behavior: How will UBI be funded?
+Universal Basic Income (UBI) is a program in which all people receive a regular sum of money unconditionally, regardless of employment or current wages.
+Proposed UBI programs vary across the world.
+This allows different UBI programs to align with both progressive and conservative goals.
+Several UBI pilot studies have been tried throughout the world, but the interpretations of results vary.
+UBI proponents consider many questions about logistics, economics, and human behavior: How will UBI be funded?
 Who will receive the income, every person or every household?
 Will people stop working or will greater economic stability allow them to better contribute to society?
-Does UBI even make sense?

 UBI is financially irresponsible

 The financial deficits greatly outweigh the financial benefits when considering the immense public costs of UBI.
 Increased tax rates as well as an inappropriate allocation of funds away from public health and education toward UBI creates significant disadvantages and budget deficits directly affecting public life.

 Giving people a basic income will mean that the first dollar that they work for will go to a lesser-valued purpose than the dollars in the UBI.
 That in itself means that work will be less-valued and leading to a greater number of people who do not work.

 UBI benefits are not withdrawn if a person works, so work is not disincentivized.
 UBI allows people more economic stability to pursue other fulfilling work: entrepreneurship, arts, child-raising, or higher education.

 UBI can help people during times of economic crisis or widespread unemployment.
 Everyone should have the unconditional ability to meet their basic needs in life.
 When basic needs are met, people are healthier and less-stressed, a state of living that everyone deserves.